-Radio Free Asia (RFA) won a bronze medal at the 2014 New York Festivals International Radio Awards.
+Radio Free Asia (RFA) last night won a bronze medal at the New York Festivals’ 2015 International Radio Program Awards for its Cantonese Service’s investigative series on China’s nuclear energy risks.

 “Billionaire Flees China’s Modern Day Red Terror” consists of an on-camera interview with former Chinese real-estate mogul Li Jun who fled China in 2010.